Here’s this month’s Caption Contest(!). Good luck!

 You can comment below, or email us here.

-The Auditor documented a backlog of 230 enforcement cases, some more than a decade old.
-That backlog is likely to expand, the Auditor said.
-As an example of an ongoing case, the Auditor cited derelict vessels in Marin.
+The State Auditor documented a backlog of 230 enforcement cases, some more than a decade old; the Auditor cited the ongoing case of derelict vessels anchored in Marin as the most egregious example of the BCDC’s neglect.

-“Opened in 2010 [the case] involves 200 vessels anchored illegally in Richardson Bay, a shallow, ecologically rich arm of the San Francisco Bay.
+“Opened in 2010 [the case] involves 200 vessels anchored illegally in Richardson Bay.
 Commission staff have indicated that many of these boats are in a state of disrepair and that they frequently sink, resulting in the release of harmful chemicals into the Bay.
 Although the illegally moored boats in Richardson Bay have harmed a delicate ecosystem, the commission has done little to resolve the situation.”

 “The Auditor’s report is a positive step,” Bob Wilson, a co-founder of the SF Bay Stewardship Alliance, a group that’s been working to reform the BCDC, told us yesterday.
 “But there’s still a lot of work to do as we move forward.”